-Unsecured debt has a direct correlation to bankruptcy in the United States.
+Unsecured debt has a direct correlation to bankruptcy and debt anxiety in the United States.
 Just this year alone the total amount of unsecured debt has increased to 1 trillion collectively.
 According to HuffingtonPost, some of the most common factors that cause bankruptcy are medical bills, job loss, student loans and divorce.

 With the amount of debt increasing, consumers should start considering budgeting expenses and freeing up cash flow.
 However, for some it might be too late to take precautionary measures that should have been taken years ago.
 Once a person becomes completely dependent on credit cards to buy everyday things like groceries, gas or even bills, trying to put an effective plan in place can seem more like a fantasy than a reality.